dapepe/OllamaSublime/README.md

   - `OllamaSublime: Add Template` to save a new template
   - `OllamaSublime: Remove Template` to delete a template
   - `OllamaSublime: Settings` to configure the plugin
+  - `OllamaSublime: Cancel Request` to cancel the current request
+  - `OllamaSublime: Show History` to show the histor
+  - `OllamaSublime: Clear History` to clear the history

 ### Working with Context